cim--/oxp-build-scripts/README.md

 them in `template/oxp`.
 While you will want to include a `manifest.plist`, it's probably easier to build that using the manifest editor on the Oolite website.

+4) Optional, but strongly recommended: edit the last line of `buildscript.common` to point to your install of the OXP Developer (aka test) build of Oolite.
+This will enable OXP verification which will pick up on some of the more obvious syntax errors without having to start the full Oolite and poke through the Latest.log.

 ### To make a new OXP